 Our mission at Blue Owl is to be the partner of choice for large private market firms seeking a minority equity partner.
 The total addressable market continues to grow with the overall industry.
 We have completed over 75 equity and debt transactions since inception and we believe our market share of equity transactions larger than $600 million has been over 85%.
 A range of investors can benefit from owning stakes in large, institutionalized private equity managers, and many have partnered with us to do so.
 We continue to focus on being a value-add partner with some of the leading private capital managers in the world, and on being a reliable partner and resource to investors.

 We wish you a happy and healthy 2023 and remain, as always, at your disposal.

 Senior Managing Director, Blue Owl Capital

 The past performance is not a guarantee of future results.
 Indices listed do not represent benchmarks for the funds but allow for comparison of a fund's performance to an Index.
 An investor cannot invest directly in an index.
 Index performance does not reflect fees and expenses.
-The views expressed are Owl Rock’s views and may change without notice as market and other conditions change.
+The views expressed are Blue Owl's views and may change without notice as market and other conditions change.